White House outlines potential consequences of shutdown amid divisions in House GOP

 House GOP leadership on Tuesday had to pull a procedural vote on a proposed short-term funding stopgap after it elicited opposition from hard-line conservatives.

-Hours later, hard-line conservatives in the House sank a procedural vote on a Pentagon funding bill in a significant setback for Speaker Kevin McCarthy (R-Calif.).
+Hours later, hard-line conservatives in the House sank a procedural vote on a Pentagon funding bill in a significant setback for Republican Speaker Kevin McCarthy of California.

 The House has less than two weeks to extend government funding past Sept.
 30 or risk a shutdown.

-Meanwhile, Senate GOP Leader Mitch McConnell (Ky.) on Tuesday warned fellow Republicans to avoid brinksmanship that could result in a government shutdown, warning that shutdowns are always “a loser for Republicans.”
+Meanwhile, Senate GOP Leader Mitch McConnell of Kentucky warned fellow Republicans on Tuesday to avoid brinksmanship that could result in a government shutdown, warning that shutdowns are always “a loser for Republicans.”

 The White House has called on Republicans in Congress to pass funding bills under terms agreed to during negotiations in May that led to an increase in the debt ceiling.